Resume Not Required

 Sometimes life happens and we all hit a speed bump — that’s why the team at Pallet is here to provide support, and help its employees through their personal challenges.

-At Pallet, people — not profits — are our bottom line, and we invest in human capital to maximize the potential of our employees and the communities they serve through the manufacturing of our shelters.
+At Pallet, we invest in human capital to maximize the potential of our employees and the communities they serve through the manufacturing of our shelters.
 We strive to build people up by providing meaningful, living wage employment in a supportive and purpose-driven environment.

 We’re building Pallet to shelter the displaced during a time of crisis — following either a personal or natural disaster — and we’re hiring.
 Join us by applying for one of the open positions on our careers page.